Cancer of Unknown Primary

 - Use small dishes so food isn’t “lost” on the plate (e.g. serve soup in a cup).

 - Use lemon juice, fresh herbs, ginger, garlic or honey to add more interesting flavours to food.

 - Sip fluids throughout the day.
 Add ice-cream, yoghurt or fruit to drinks to increase the kilojoules.

 - Choose full-fat foods over low-fat, light or diet versions.

 - If you have a sore mouth, eat soft food, such as scrambled eggs or stewed fruit.

-- Ask your dietitian if you can use nutrition and protein supplements to help slow weight loss and maintain muscle strength.
+- Ask your dietitian or doctor to recommend the right nutritional supplement for you to help slow weight loss and maintain your muscle strength.

 Some people with CUP experience shortness of breath.
-Causes of breathlessness include:
+Causes include: